sneha-afk/13s-docs-by-sneha/docs/git.md

 SSH keys work by having a public and private key to assert the identity of a client, no password required.
 The public key can be known by anyone, but the private key is the missing half that authorizes any transaction.
 This is much more secure than using the standard HTTPS login credentials that can easily be intercepted as SSH keys are unique and should be as private as can be.
 Repos can often be cloned through SSH and I recommend you do so.

 {: .important}
 NEVER post your private key ANYWHERE.
-You never have a reason to touch it.

 The quickest procedure for doing so is:
 * Run `ssh-keygen`